muellerjohannes/dpps/README.md

 # dpps
-Using DPPs in a machine learning fashion to tackle real world problems.
+Using determinantal point processes (DPPs) in a machine learning fashion to tackle real world problems.